Killaship/Codename-Spectrum/README.md

 Use ```bash build.sh``` to build the OS.

-# To-Do:
+# To-Do: (in no specific order)

-More extensive CPUID (coming very soon) (no, not that soon)
+More extensive CPUID

-Serial communication (this is the new very soon) (or not, serial is hard)
+Finish adding all of the exception handlers

+Serial communication

-Add support for backspace & shift in keyboard. (halfway done, just need to do shift)
+Add support for shift in keyboard.

 Some sort of shell